 APS is committed to all aspects of the APSAP program adhering to the program philosophy.
-In keeping with that commitment, in order for students to be eligible to participate, parents and students are asked annually to acknowledge with their signature that they have read, understand and will adhere to all program expectations on the APS Enrollment form which is distributed to parents annually and which can additionally be found on the APS website under the Parents link.
+In keeping with that commitment, in order for students to be eligible to participate, parents and students are asked annually to acknowledge with their signature that they have read, understand and will adhere to all program expectations.
+A form is distributed to parents annually.
 The form is also available in the Records Office.